Recent Publications

 journal = {Brain Research Bulletin},

-keywords = {category-selective, high-level visual cortex, neuronal recycling, plasticity, reading, visual word form area (VWFA)},
+keywords = {plasticity, category-selective, high-level visual cortex, neuronal recycling, reading, visual word form area (VWFA)},

 month = {April},